divyaimca/terraform-provisioner-example/aws/README.md

 This example will create an instance in aws, create a sg with port 22 and 80 on, install nginx with remote-exec provisioner, copy a script from local to remote with file provisioner and using local exec it will copy a file back to local system.

+Execute below commands in sequence.

-terraform plan -var-file=../secrets/terraform.tfvars
+* terraform plan -var-file=../secrets/terraform.tfvars
-terraform apply -var-file=../secrets/terraform.tfvars
+* terraform apply -var-file=../secrets/terraform.tfvars

 Get the public dns from output and use that to access the nginx webserver.